nextpyp/pyp/docs/workshop/nysbc_day1.rst

   * Particle refinement (constrained single particle tomography, particle filtering, exposure weighting, region-based refinement, movie frame refinement, and post-processing)

-    - Though not covered, ``nextPYP`` also supports particle-based CTF refinement, building shape masks, ab-initio refinement, and 3D classification
+    - ``nextPYP`` also supports particle-based CTF refinement, building shape masks, ab-initio refinement, and 3D classification

-  We hope you enjoy the final bit of today's time and encourage you to explore the things we learned as well as the other options available in ``nextPYP``
+  We encourage you to explore the things we learned today as well as the other options available in ``nextPYP``. :doc:`Tomorrow<nysbc_day2>`, we will demonstrate ``nextPYP``'s functionality for on-the-fly data pre-processing and give you a chance to ask questions.